VaradGhoake/DSA-C-Project-Web/README.md

 ###Main problem

-Proxy internet is the main constraint as the Connection phase is the triggering to further options
+Proxy internet is the main constraint as the Connection phase is the triggering event for further options

 Some of the implemented options are tested offline